Understand your needs

 While it’s easy to skim over privacy agreements and T&Cs, we really recommend that you take the time to read them.
 Agreeing to give away any degree of legal control over your data should never be a snap decision.
 If you’re unsure what to look out for in the fine print, check out our interview with an expert on terms of service agreements.

 Your internet service provider (ISP) is probably monitoring and selling information on your browsing habits to advertisers.
 To combat this, start using a VPN, or virtual private network.
-Services like NordVPN can keep your data out of the hands of corporations, as well as protecting you against hackers and other cybercriminals.
+Services like NordVPN can keep help keep your online data private, and also protects you against hackers and other cybercriminals.